khosronz/SLWMP-Centos/README.md

 Please NOT adding WWW before your domain!
 After confirmation the script do the following:

 - Add an user for the Vhost, add an PHP-FPM pool
-- Requested a certifcate on Let's Encrypt
+- Requested a certifcate from Let's Encrypt
-- Add an Nginx config, compatible with Wordpress
+- Add a Nginx config, compatible with Wordpress

 ## To Dos

 - Switching script to MariaDB instead of using MySQL
 - Adding Logrotation
 - Subdomain support
-- Added rules for firewalld (Centos)
+- Add rules for firewalld (Centos)